AbstractSDK/cw-orchestrator/docs/src/integrations/cw-multi-test.md

 ## Bech32

 When testing your smart contracts, you may need to use valid bech32 addresses instead of arbitrary strings.
-Notably Bech32 addresses are a requirment whenever `instantiate2` is used in your codebase.
+Notably Bech32 addresses are a requirement whenever `instantiate2` is used in your codebase.
 Therefore `cw-orch` allows this behavior using the `MockBech32` struct.
 This structure has the same features as the above described `Mock` with the following differences:

 - The constructor now takes the bech32 prefix instead of the sender.
 Under the hood, the environment creates an address that will be used as the default sender for actions executed on that environment: